Pocket dialing

 Pocket dialing (also known as pocket calling or butt dialing) is the accidental placement of a call on a mobile phone or cordless phone located in a person's pocket or handbag.
-The recipient of the call typically hears random background noise when answering the phone.
+The recipient of the call typically hears background noise when answering the phone.
 If the caller remains unaware, the recipient will sometimes overhear whatever is happening in the caller's vicinity.
-A pocket-dialed call can continue for many minutes, or until the recipient's voice mail system ends the call.
+A pocket-dialed call can continue for many minutes, until the caller runs out of account balance or the recipient's voice mail system ends the call.

-The phrase “Butt Dial” was coined by JP Montemayor in 1988 when he accidentally sat on the IMTS telephone (precursor to cell phones) transceiver in his car, and accidentally dialed a co-worker.

 The phrase "pocket dial" was added to the Oxford English Dictionary in August 2015.

 Causes

-Modern cellphones come in three configurations: flip phones, where the phone is physically closed rendering the keys inaccessible, touch phones where a finger or stylus is required to use the controls, and open phones, where keys or buttons are always exposed.
+Modern cellphones come in three configurations: flip phones, where the phone is physically closed when not in use, rendering the keys inaccessible; touch phones, which require the use of a finger or stylus is to use the controls; and open phones, where keys or buttons are always exposed.
 Pocket dialing primarily occurs with touch phones and open phones.

-Typically, a call is caused by the person's movement changing the shape of the pocket in a person's clothing in such a way that a small amount of pressure is applied to some of the buttons, or in the case of a touch screen phone, a call can also be caused by the screen of the phone facing the person's body and a small amount of perspiration creating sufficient conduction through their clothing such that the capacitive touch screen detects their clothing as if it were a touch from the user's finger.
+Typically, a call is caused by the person's movement changing the shape of the pocket in a person's clothing in such a way that a small amount of pressure is applied to some of the buttons, or in the case of a touch screen phone, a call can also be caused by the screen of the phone facing the person's body and a small amount of perspiration creating sufficient conduction through their clothing for the capacitive touch screen to detect their clothing as if it were a touch from the user's finger.

 The keypad lock feature found on most mobile phones is intended to help prevent accidental dialing, but is often so trivial that the keypad is easily pocket-unlocked.
-Sometimes the unlock sequence requires nothing more than pressing a button and then applying a random swiping motion to the screen, or in the case of some keypad phones, it sometimes requires nothing more than holding a particular key for several seconds.
+Sometimes the unlock sequence requires nothing more than pressing a button and then applying a random swiping motion to the screen, or in the case of some keypad phones, nothing more than holding a particular key for several seconds.